This game is rated PEGI 18

 At the end of the game, when you are required to go into the game files, you are given hints about what and how to do it, but for the majority of the game, such hints are not needed due to the play-style.

-Our Doki Doki Literature Club Accessibility Report details 23 accessibility features:
+Our Doki Doki Literature Club Accessibility Report documents 22 accessibility features:

 Thank you for using our resource, supported by AskAboutGames, ParentZone and PlayAbility Initiative.
 We are editorially independent, written by parents for parents, but welcome sponsorship, partnership and suggestions.
 Email our editor for details on these opportunities.